Sitecore/docker-examples/README.md

 # Konabos Docker Examples

 This repository contains example compose files and associated configuration that we use internally at [Konbabos Consulting](https://www.konabos.com).
-It is loosely based off the orignal [Docker Examples repo](https://github.com/Sitecore/docker-examples) - be sure to look through that repo and read the documentation provided there.
+It is loosely based off the original [Docker Examples repo](https://github.com/Sitecore/docker-examples) - be sure to look through that repo and read the documentation provided there.

 The examples contained in this repo were designed to allow us to quickly get up and running on a project or just for personal hacking and intended for local development purposes.